The Escapists: Gameplay

-In The Escapists, the player, who assumes the role of a prisoner, must escape from six primary prisons ranging from very easy to very hard.
+In The Escapists, the player, who assumes the role of a prisoner, must escape from six primary prisons that progresses in difficulty.
 Each time a prison is escaped the next prison is unlocked.
 There are additional prisons released as downloadable content (DLC) which can be played in any order regardless of the player's progress.
+Outside of the main game, there is also the "Prison Editor" mode, which allows players to create their own prisons out of in-game assets that they can choose to publish online for other players to download.

 In the beginning, the player selects their name and can choose the names of prisoners and guards if desired.
 Once the names are selected the game starts from day 1 waking up in the player character's cell.
-Players can acquire various items to aid in their escape by buying or stealing them from other inmates, or by crafting them by combining two or three items, such as toothpaste and talcum powder which crafts putty that a key can be imprinted then moulded with.
+Players can acquire various items to aid in their escape by buying or stealing them from other inmates, or by crafting them by combining two or three items, such as toothpaste and talcum powder which makes putty that a key can be imprinted then moulded with.
 Players can do favours for fellow inmates, once the favour is completed the player is rewarded a certain amount of money based on the inmate's opinion of the player.
 Inmate favours can range from getting them a roll of duct tape to distracting the guards at roll call.

-Engaging in exercise and using the library allows players to levels up their characters statics such as strength, speed, and intelligence which improves their abilities and their chance of escape.
+Engaging in exercise and using the library allows players to level up their character's attributes such as strength, speed, and intelligence which improves their abilities and their chance of escape.
 Each prison has their own daily routines, such as meals, work, exercise and showers.
 An inmate can skip a meal, showers and exercise without much penalty, however, all roll calls are mandatory and lockdowns will occur if the player character does not attend.
-Inmates must be careful to hide all contraband as guards will periodically search the inmates' desks, and if caught with contraband, it is removed from their inventory and the player is sent into solitary confinement and any damage such as chipped walls, broken vents and tunnels are repaired and the weapon is removed.
+Inmates must be careful to hide all contraband as guards will periodically search the inmates' desks.
+If the player is caught with contraband, it and any weapons equipped are confiscated and the player is sent into solitary confinement.
+Any damage such as chipped walls, broken vents and tunnels are also repaired.

 There are a number of escape methods including inciting riots, via vents, tunnels, roofs, among others.
-Each prison has layers of security ranging from electric fences to chip resistant high walls.
+Each prison has layers of security that increase in difficulty from the first playable prison to the last, ranging from electric fences to chip resistant high walls.
 The prisoner will generally need various weapons to win a fight with inmates or guards.
-There are many types of weapons such as a guard's baton or plastic fork.
+There are many types of weapons that can be acquired (such as a guard's baton or plastic fork) or crafted (such as nunchucks or a whip).